MatthewChildress/git-examples/README.md

 # git-examples

-This is the exampleOne branch.
+This is the exampleOneA branch.

-To create it, type

-git branch exampleOne

-You need to pay attention to what branch you are currently one though.
-Git willnot change to the newly created branch by default.

-git checkout is the command to swap

-Ex - git checkout exampleOne
+Git allows you to create branches from branches.

+Be mindful of where in the git tree you're branching from though for merging back into main.

+A good use case for this would be two or more people working in the same dev branch to fix a section of code.